lionelmace/vpc-on-classic-vsi/vsi_is_ssh_keys.md

     You are shown a list of the available regions for your specific resource group.
     {: note}

-4. Locate your SSH key by looking for a file called id_rsa.pub under an .ssh directory under your home directory, for example, `/Users/<USERNAME>/.ssh/id_rsa.pub`.
+4. Locate your SSH key by looking for a file called id_rsa.pub.
+It might be in an .ssh directory within your home directory, for example, `/Users/<USERNAME>/.ssh/id_rsa.pub`.
 For more information, see [Locating or generating your SSH key](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-ssh-keys#locating-or-generating-your-ssh-key).

     The directory might contain two files with the same file name.
 The "public" SSH key, contains the extension `.pub`.
 The content of the public SSH key file typically begins with `ssh-rsa` and ends with your user name.
     {: tip}

 5. You can open the id_rsa.pub file with a text editor.
 Then, copy and paste the entire contents of the SSH file into the **Public key** space on the form.
 6. Click **Add SSH key** to create the your SSH key in the IBM Cloud console.
 It now displas in **VPC Infrastructure > Compute > SSH keys**.

 ## Managing SSH keys by using the CLI
 {: #managing-ssh-keys-by-using-the-cli}